tc39/proposal-dynamic-code-brand-checks/README.md

 ## TL;DR

-Allow hosts to create _code-like_ objects and change _HostEnsureCanCompileStrings(callerRealm, calleeRealm)_ to _HostValidateDynamicCode(callerRealm, calleeRealm, codeString, wasCodeLike)_.
+Allow hosts to create _code-like_ objects and change _HostEnsureCanCompileStrings( calleeRealm, parameterStrings, bodyString, direct )_ to _HostEnsureCanCompileStrings( calleeRealm, parameterStrings, bodyString, codeString, compilationType, parameterArgs, bodyArg )_.
 Hosts can change the to code string to be compiled.

 ## Motivation